-(Last updated on: 28/09/2020)
+(Last updated on: 13/12/2021)

 British Airways is a very popular Arline to work for and all new recruits become members of British Airways Mixed Fleet – but what does that mean?
 In this post I explain what the three main London Heathrow fleets are and why Mixed Fleet was introduced.

 The ‘Old’ Fleets

-In the past British Airways separated it’s Cabin Crew into two fleets: Euro Fleet and Worldwide Fleet.
+In the past, British Airways separated its Cabin Crew into two fleets: Euro Fleet and Worldwide Fleet.
 They were, and still are, pretty self-explanatory.
 If you work for Euro Fleet you operate European flights and if you work for the Worldwide fleet you do long-haul flights.
 This appeared to work pretty well and I’m not aware of any major issues with this system.

-I’m 31 and I only just remember these strikes, which is why I made the assumption that younger people probably aren’t familiar with this part of British Airways’ history.
+I’m 31 and I only just remember these strikes, which is why I made the assumption that younger people probably aren’t familiar with this part of British Airways’ history!

 The ‘New’ Mixed Fleet

-This unfortunately created some hostility between the ‘old’ and the ‘new’ fleets.
+This unfortunately created some hostility between the ‘old’ and ‘new’ fleets.
 The intention was, and still is, to let the old fleets gradually die out.
-As Cabin Crew from the old fleets resign they are replaced by Cabin Crew who join Mixed Fleet.
+As Cabin Crew from the old fleets resign or retire they are replaced by Cabin Crew who join Mixed Fleet.
 With this brought the reduction in routes for the ‘old’ Cabin Crew, with them all being moved gradually over to the ‘new’ Mixed Fleet.

-Mixed Fleet tend to be younger in age and often have a lot of energy and enthusiasm.
-But due to low salaries the staff turnover is high.
-Many staff report that their salary is in actual fact lower than that advertised by British Airways on recruitment and therefore struggle financially.
+Mixed Fleet crew tend to be younger in age and often have a lot of energy and enthusiasm.
+But due to low salaries, the staff turnover is high.
+Many staff report that their salary is in actual fact lower than that advertised by British Airways on recruitment and therefore they struggle financially.
 What’s more is that people are being promoted at a very young age and although they may have passed all of the required exams etc, some people are concerned that they can sometimes lack experience and maturity.